hdlugas/MZsearch/README.md

 # MZsearch
-Command-line Python tool to perform spectral library matching to identify chemical compounds with host of spectrum preprocessing transformations and similarity measures (Cosine and three entropy-based similarity measures).
-MZsearch is capable of performing spectral library matching with respect to either nominal resolution mass spectrometry (NRMS) data (e.g., GC-MS) or high resolution mass spectrometry (HRMS) data (e.g., LC-MS/MS).
+A Python-based tool for spectral library matching, MZsearch is available in two versions: a command-line interface and Python modules for integration into customer code.
+It performs spectral library matching to identify chemical compounds, offering a range of spectrum preprocessing transformations and similarity measures, including Cosine and three entropy-based similarity measures.
+MZsearch supports both high-resolution mass spectrometry (HRMS) data (e.g., LC-MS/MS) and nominal-resolution mass spectrometry (NRMS) data (e.g., GC-MS).

 ## Table of Contents
 - [1.
 Install dependencies](#create-conda-env)